reisap/express-boilerplate-/help.md

 -   "Open to extension means adding subclasses as needed
 -   "Closed to modification" avoid tweaking the code to handle new situations

+### 4. Dependecy Inversion Principle

+-   A direct dependecy on a concrete class needs to be inverted to be indirect
+-   Depend on abstract classes or interfaces
+-   Avoid concrete class name dependencies